yuyln/Overdamped-Particles-Pinning/README.md

 One more important thing, the program saves snapshots of the configuration for each current step.
 This is very useful for cases where the computer shutdown, for example, where I run these simulation there is a serious problem with energy, and this helps a lot to not lose everything that already ran.
 This can also be used for save space, suppose this: you alread ran an simulation, and has the velocity-force curves, but want some trajectories, how would you do it, if you didn´t save the positions?
 You could rerun everything, but for many systems this could take a lot of time.
 With this, you can ran everything, and when you need a trajectory, just set the program to `RECOVERY` (putting a `1` on input file) and run it, with this you will get the desired trajectory.
 With this you save time and space, just remember to set `WRITE` to `1` too, otherwise it will not write the positions files.
 By the way, the positions files are very heavy, so there is a `Ncut` on input file, which cuts the positions file by that number.
 I often use `Ncut: 50`, as the positions file will take only <img src="svgs/45a0b00b513fa74f40b37aafadb94773.svg?invert_in_darkmode" align=middle width=21.91788224999999pt height=24.65753399999998pt/> of the original, and the positions will still be very clear and smooth.
 For animations I recommend using something like `5`, `10`, `20`, it deppends on you.

-The integration method can be the Runge-Kutta 4 order, Runge-Kutta 2 order and Euler integration, which one must be defined at compilation time, with `-DRK4`, `-DRK2` and `-DEULER` for the respective method.
+The integration method can be the Runge-Kutta 4 order, Runge-Kutta 2 order and Euler integration, which one must be defined at compilation time, with `DRK4`, `DRK2` and `DEULER` for the respective method.

 For compilation use
 ```